 Sports and outdoor activities

-The winter landscape lends itself to cross-country skiing, the season lasting from December until January in the south and April in northern and central Finland.
-There are ski slopes, too – see www.ski.fi for more information – and several operators offering off-piste skiing.
+The winter landscape lends itself to cross-country skiing, the season lasting from December until January in the south and April or May in northern and central Finland.
+There are ski slopes, too – Levi, Ylläs and Ruka are the main ones – see www.ski.fi for more information.
+Several operators offering off-piste skiing.
+The hiking season is short (May to September) because of snow coverage, but trails like the 80km-long Karhunkierros (bear’s ring; nationalparks.fi/en/karhunkierros) remain popular.
 Watery pursuits like kayaking (or kitesurfing on the frozen lakes in the winter) are a worthwhile option in the lake regions, especially around Lake Inari.
 Popular national sports include the distinctively Finnish pesäpallo, similar to baseball, and ice hockey.

 Everything you need to know before you set off.